Erik Poppe (born 24 June 1960) is a Norwegian film director, screenwriter and former cinematographer.

-Poppe started his career as a photographer for the newspaper Verdens Gang and Reuters, covering domestic news as well as international conflicts all over the world.
+Poppe started his career as a photographer for the newspaper Verdens Gang (Norway) and Reuters, covering domestic news as well as international conflicts all over the world.

 He graduated as a cinematographer at the Dramatiska Institutet in Stockholm, Sweden in 1991 and have conducted several artistic and directorial research programs between 2001 and 2010.

 Erik Poppe was awarded with the Kodak Award at the Moscow IFF (1994) and won the Cinematographer of the year award in Norway in 1995.
 The same year as he announced his end of work as Director of Photography.

-His trilogy has participated in key festivals, and received prizes such as the Berlinale Panorama, The Vesuvio Prize at Napoli International Film Festival, Norwegian entry for Best Foreign Language Film, Festroia in Portugal for Best Directing, Silver Dolphin in Festroia, Nordic Ministerie Councils Award for The Best Nordic Feature, ecumenical awards and several other prizes.
+His trilogy has participated in key festivals, and received prizes such as the Berlinale - Panorama, The Vesuvio Prize at Napoli International Film Festival, Norwegian entry for Best Foreign Language Film, Festroia in Portugal for Best Directing, Silver Dolphin in Festroia, Nordic Ministerie Councils Award for The Best Nordic Feature, ecumenical awards and several other prizes.

-Troubled Water made history at the Hamptons International Film Festival in 2008 by being the first feature ever to win both the festival's Golden Starfish for Best Narrative Feature and the Audience Award.
+Troubled Water made history at the Hamptons International Film Festival (New York) in 2008 by being the first feature ever to win both the festival's Golden Starfish for Best Narrative Feature and the Audience Award.

-1000 Times Good Night (aka Tusen Ganger God Natt) was his first English- language film.
-It opened in Norway in October 2013 and had its international release in 2014.
-It won the jury's Special Grand Prix at Montreal Int.
-Film Festival and was sold to over fifty territories worldwide.
+A Thousand Times Good Night (aka Tusen Ganger God Natt) is his first English- language film.
+It opened in Norway in October 2013 and had it's international release during 2014.

 The film is partly an autobiographical story, based on Poppe experiences as a war photographer and the conflict between your passion for your work and your family back home.